Social Security

 A female employee or a male employee may request the employer to take parental leave to the extent chosen and up to a maximum of 3 years of age of the child, subject to the statutory conditions.

-During parental leave, the employee who personally daily and duly cares for the youngest child in the family for a full calendar month may be entitled to a so-called ‘parental benefit’ of up to CZK 300,000, or up to CZK 450,000 in the case of the birth of multiples. the parental benefit is usually provided to the employee as monthly payments during the three-year period of the parental leave until the entire sum is used up.
-A bill to increase the benefit to CZK 350,000 or CZK 525,000 in the case of giving birth to more than one child is now being passed through the legislative process.
+During parental leave, the employee who duly cares for the youngest child in the family daily for a full calendar month may be entitled to a so-called ‘parental benefit’ of CZK 300,000 or up to CZK 450,000 in the case of multiple birth.
+The parental benefit is usually provided to the employee as monthly payments during the three-year period of the parental leave until the entire sum is used up.
+A bill to increase the benefit to CZK 350,000 or CZK 525,000 in case multiple birth is now being passed through the legislative process.

 Other leaves

-Leave must be granted for various other reasons such as: examination or treatment performed at a health care facility, wedding, funeral, moving for work, discharge from public office, performance of civic duties (e.g., activities of witnesses, interpreters, certified experts), discharge from office of a member of the trade union organisation’s body, employee’s activity as a blood donor, etc. The Labour Code and other laws set the length and compensation in the event of the above-mentioned leaves.
+Leave must be granted for various other reasons, such as examination or treatment performed at a health care facility, wedding, funeral, moving for work, discharge of public office, performance of civic duties (e.g., activities of witnesses, interpreters, certified experts), discharge of office of a member of the trade union organisation’s body, employee’s activity as a blood donor, etc. The Labour Code and other laws set the length and compensation in the event of the abovementioned leaves.

 Pensions: Mandatory and Typically Provided